Professor Nora Goldschmidt

 |Professor in the Department of Classics and Ancient History||209 38 North Bailey|

 Tied in with my work on the ERC-funded ‘Living Poets’ project (2012-2015), my next cluster of publications focuses on how imaginary life-writing has shaped the reception of ancient texts.
-Afterlives of the Roman Poets: Biofiction and the Reception of Latin Poetry (Cambridge University Press, 2019) is a cultural history of the reception of Roman poetry as seen through the fictional biographies (or ‘biofictions’) of its authors; it brings together debates on authorship and life-writing to rethink the role of life-writing in Roman poetry and its reception.
-Together with Barbara Graziosi, I have also edited a collection of essays on the poet’s tomb as a site of reception poised between text and material culture (Oxford University Press, 2018).
+My second monograph, Afterlives of the Roman Poets: Biofiction and the Reception of Latin Poetry (Cambridge University Press, 2019), is a cultural history of the reception of Roman poetry as seen through the fictional biographies (or ‘biofictions’) of its authors.
+The book brings the concept of biofiction to bear on the role of life-writing in Roman poetry and its reception, and has been described as ‘one of the most significant contributions to current debates on the form’ (Journal of Roman Studies, 2021).
+The project also underpins Tombs of the Ancient Poets (Oxford University Press, 2018), , edited with Barbara Graziosi, which looks at the poet’s tomb as a site of reception between text and material culture.

 I edit the book series New Directions in Classics (Bloomsbury) with Fiachra Mac Góráin and Charles Martindale.
 I am executive committee member of the Classical Reception Studies Network, member of the Internationaler Arbeitskreis Hermann Broch, and affiliated member of the Princeton Postclassicisms network.

 I welcome enquiries from potential PhD students and postdoctoral researchers interested in topics in Latin literature and classical reception, biography/life-writing, fragments and fragmentation, classics in twentieth-century literature (especially modernism and after), and theoretical and interdisciplinary approaches.